Parthcode1005/To-Do-List/README.md

 # To-Do-List
-A simple to-so list application using React.js.
+A simple to-do list application using React.js.